-Here’s a timely article from our friends at refineus.org on how to keep the holidays from harming your marriage.
+Here’s a timely article from our friends at refineus.org on how to have a happy Thanksgiving and to keep the holidays from harming your marriage.
 Enjoy!

 Holidays used to be really hard on our marriage.
 Some of our biggest arguments would come on our way to or on our way home from Thanksgiving or Christmas with family.